astropy/astropy/docs/development/quickstart.rst

 maintainers will take a look.
 To make the process as smooth and efficient as possible, here are some tips:

-- **Reference an existing open issue** to `link to that issue <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests#draft-pull-requests>`_ and close the issue if the PR is merged.
+- **Reference any existing open issue** to `link to that issue <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests#draft-pull-requests>`_ and close the issue if the PR is merged.
 - **Ensure you have appropriate tests**.
 - **Keep your pull requests as simple as possible** -- larger PRs take longer to review.
-- **When practical limit the scope of a PR to one sub-package** -- this means fewer required reviewers and a faster review process.
+- **When practical, limit the scope of a PR to one sub-package** -- this means fewer required reviewers and a faster review process.
 - **Ensure that CI is in a green state** -- any required failures should be addressed.